4 minute read

-This post summarizes four papers related to the conserved quantities of an extension of the Bondi-Metzner-Sachs (BMS) group and two related new memory effects.
+This post summarizes five papers related to the conserved quantities of extensions of the Bondi-Metzner-Sachs (BMS) group and related higher memory effects.

 Papers Highlighted